← Insights & Guides · 11 min read

 1. AI-Moderated Interviews

 AI-moderated interviews use conversational AI to conduct one-on-one research interviews at scale.
-Unlike surveys, the AI asks open-ended questions, listens to responses, and follows up with contextually relevant probes — replicating the depth of a skilled human interviewer.
+This is the clearest example of the active model in practice: instead of waiting for survey responses to arrive, the AI goes and asks, posing open-ended questions, listening to responses, and following up with contextually relevant probes that replicate the depth of a skilled human interviewer.
+This is the broader AI Voice of Customer shift, from passively aggregating feedback that already exists to actively running the conversation on demand.
 This depth through laddering is what makes the output so much richer than checkbox responses.

 Strengths: Conversational depth at survey-like scale.
 Adaptive follow-up questions make satisficing nearly impossible.
 Natural dialogue format produces higher engagement and more honest responses.
 The workflow mirrors surveys (recruit, field, analyze) so the transition is straightforward for teams accustomed to survey-based research.